-A radiological assistant is an individual who has been trained to perform x-ray images on the human body.
+X-ray tech is an individual who has been trained to perform x-ray images on the human body.
 Those images are used by physicians to diagnose and treat an array of different diseases and disabilities.
 A general radiology technician assistant works out of a hospital, clinic, or private doctors office.
-A traveling radiological assistant performs x-rays out of those same locations, only one week they may be in an office in Colorado and the following week they will performing those same duties in Florida.
-Like the name suggests, traveling radiologist assistants are assistants who travel from area to area, or in some cases even country to country based on the needs of the agency they are employed with.
+A traveling radiographer performs x-rays out of those same locations, only one week they may be in an office in Colorado and the following week they will performing those same duties in Florida.
+Like the name suggests, traveling radiologist assistants are radiographer who travel from area to area, or in some cases even country to country based on the needs of the agency they are employed with.
 A typical assignment lasts about 13 weeks.

-You can expect to earn a salary in the range of $37,000 to $77,000 per year as a general assistant depending on where you live and your experience level.
-A traveling radiology assistant earns somewhere in the range of $50,000 to $93,000, check http://radiologytechniciansalarysource.com for information about radiology technician salary.
-General radiology technologist assistants will usually enjoy comfortable working conditions a report to one specific office.
-Traveling assistants when working state side will also have comfortable conditions.
+You can expect to earn a salary in the range of $37,000 to $77,000 per year as a general rad technician depending on where you live and your experience level.
+A traveling radiology assistant earns somewhere in around $50,000 to $93,000, check http://radiologytechniciansalarysource.com for information about radiology technician salary.
+General radiology technologist will usually enjoy comfortable working conditions a report to one specific office.
+Travelling assistants when working state side will also have comfortable conditions.
 However, again these individuals sometimes travel to other countries, often less fortunate countries to perform services and are subject to the working conditions of that particular area.

-When deciding whether or not to take the leap from a general assistant to a traveling assistant there are some things to keep in mind.
-As a traveling assistant you make more money per year than a general radiographer after having completed the same amount of schooling, which of course is a positive.
+When deciding whether or not to take the leap from general to a traveling assistant there are some things to keep in mind.
+As a travel assistant you make more money per year than general medical radiation technologist after having completed the same amount of schooling, which of course is a positive.
 However, are you willing to sacrifice the stability, and familiarity that a general radiographer enjoys?
 Depending on your choice, constant traveling can be looked at as a negative.
 Another great perk that the traveling assistant enjoys is free room and board and paid travel expenses.
 Often times this includes a rental car that is paid for.
 On the contrary, while one week you are enjoying life on a sunny beach in California or Hawaii, a few weeks later you may be in a third world country in hazardous hostile conditions.